pierluigiferrari/ssd_keras/README.md

 ### How to use it

-This repository provides Jupyter notebooks that explain training, inference and evaluation, and there are a bunch of explanations in the subsequent sections that complement the notebooks.
+This repository provides Jupyter notebook tutorials that explain training, inference and evaluation, and there are a bunch of explanations in the subsequent sections that complement the notebooks.

 How to use a trained model for inference:
 * [`ssd300_inference.ipynb`](ssd300_inference.ipynb)